Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

+# Introduction

-# Biological Context
+## Biological Context
 In the past few weeks we have taken data off the sequencer, aligned the reads to our reference genome, calculated counts for the number of reads that mapped to each gene in our reference genome, found out what genes are differentially expressed between our genotype treatment combinations, and started to interpret the data using clustering.
 With these large data sets there is more than one way to look at the data.
 As biologists we need to critically evaluate what the data is telling us and interpret it using our knowledge of biological processes.
 In our case we have an environmental perturbation that we have imposed on the plants by altering the density of plants in a given pot.
 Understanding mechanistically how plants respond to crowding is important for understanding how plants grow and compete for resources in natural ecosystems, and how we might manipulate plants to grow optimally in agroecosystems.
 In our case, we have two genotypes of plants that show very different physiological and morphological responses to crowding.
 We have a lot of data, some quantitative, some observational, that support this.
 Plant growth, just like the growth of any organism, is a really complicated thing.
 Organisms have evolved to interact with the environment by taking in information from their surroundings and trying to alter their physiology and biochemistry to better live in that environment.
 We know a lot about the details of how these signals are intercepted by the organisms, but we know less how this translates to changes in biochemistry, physiology, development, growth, and ultimately reproductive outputs.
 In our case, plants receive information about their neighbors through detecting changes in light quality through the phytochrome light receptors.
 This is a focus of the Maloof lab.
 You can read more generally about the way plants perceive these changes **[here](http://www.bioone.org/doi/full/10.1199/tab.0157)**.
 We want to understand how plants connect the upstream perception of environmental signals (in this case the presence of neighbors) and how this information cascades through the biological network of the organism to affect the downstream outputs of physiological and developmental changes.
 To get an approximation of what is going on in the biological network we need to work with an intermediate form of biological information: gene expression.
 Although there are important limitations to only using gene expression data which we will discuss during the lecture, it should provide some clues as to how to best connect the upstream environmental perception with the downstream growth outputs.

-# Review
+## Review
 In the last section you learned about techniques to reduce our high-dimensional gene expression data by projecting them onto a simpler two dimensional representation.
 The axes of this projection describes the two largest axes of variation contained within the dataset.
 Each of these axes of variation is called a principle component (PC for short).
-During the lecture last time, I used the example of trying to summarize a 3D object by projecting a shadow of the object on the dry erase board.
-If we can only observe the shadow of the object, we have reduced the object from being a 3D shape into a 2D summary.
-We also discussed how the shape of the 2D summary shadow would depend on how the 3D object was oriented in 3D space and what angle the light source was at to cast the shadow onto the dry erase board.
 In our high-dimensional gene expression data set we can define the largest axes of variation in the dataset and plot them onto a 2D plane.
 K-means clustering allows us to search this higher dimensional space for patterns in the data, find the patterns, and assign cluster numbers to each gene in the dataset.
 When we combine PC plots with k-means plots we can assign a color value to each cluster like you did for exercise 8.
 We will now build on these ideas of data reduction and visualization to build a correlation based gene co-expression network.

-# Networks Intuition
+## Networks Intuition
 In our example dataset from last time we used US cities to represent individual nodes that cluster together with one another based on **relationships** of geographic distances between each city.
 To put this in network terminology, each individual city is a **node**.

 **(NY)**